amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 # OpenShift with NGINX Ingress Operator and cert-manager

-This demo attempts to answer a question that you may encounter in the enterprise.
+This demo attempts to answer a question you may encounter in the enterprise.

 Specifically, if you're using AWS, OpenShift, NGINX Ingress Operator and cert-manager, what are the minimum steps required to secure a public-facing workload?